John A. Hull

+Early life and education

-Hull was born in Bloomfield, Iowa to Civil War officer and longtime Iowa Congressman John A.T.
+Hull was born in Bloomfield, Iowa, to Civil War officer and longtime Iowa Congressman John A.T.
 Hull and his wife, Emma Gregory Hull.
 He received a law degree from the University of Iowa College of Law.

+Career

 At the beginning of the Spanish–American War, he enlisted in the Iowa National Guard and was promoted to Lieutenant Colonel and Judge Advocate for the U.S. Volunteers.
 In 1901, he was appointed a major in the Judge Advocate General's Corps.
 He would serve as legal advisor to Governor-General of the Philippines Francis Burton Harrison from 1913 to 1921.